 The same rules for motorboats apply to personal watercraft with the following additions.

-- Unless zoned otherwise a 4 knot speed limit applies to all personal watercraft within 200 metres of the metropolitan shoreline (between Outer Harbour southern breakwater and southern end of Sellicks Beach) and the backwaters of the River Murray.
+- Unless zoned otherwise a 4 knot speed limit applies to all personal watercraft within 200 metres of the metropolitan shoreline (between Outer Harbour southern breakwater and the southern end of Sellicks Beach) and the backwaters of the River Murray.
 There are a number of other areas within South Australia where waters with similar restrictions are marked with signs.
 If in doubt, check with the local council or your local marine safety officer.

 - Do not ride a personal watercraft without a code of practice (Ride Smart) sticker correctly affixed.
 Ride Smart stickers are available free of charge from any Service SA customer service centre.
 The sticker reminds the operator of rules which are specific to PWC and are a legal requirement.

 Except for wearing a personal flotation device, there is no legal requirement to carry safety equipment on your personal watercraft.